katemesh/katemesh.github.io/index.md

 <img class="side-picture" src="CHAT_NEG1.jpg">
 Since 2012, I’ve worked with of UT Austin’s [Chatino Language Documentation Project (CLDP)](https://sites.google.com/site/lenguachatino/) to investigate how hearing and deaf people in one indigenous Chatino community use gestures of the hands and body to communicate.
-For my dissertation research, I documented the strategies hearing community members use when directing attention to items in the space around them.
-I made a direct comparison with the strategies of signers in the same community, showing how signers have altered and elaborated the community’s pointing conventions to integrate them into their emerging language.
+My dissertation documented the strategies hearing community members use when directing attention to items in the space around them.
+I made a direct comparison with the strategies of signers in the community, showing how signers have adapted the community’s pointing conventions to integrate them into their emerging language.

 {:.about-paragraph}